siuying/PosterousObjC/README.md

 1. Import PosterousClient.h in the header class of the controller that will use this library.

-import "PosterousClient.h"
+'''#import "PosterousClient.h"

 3. Create an instance of PosterousClient within your method

 GetAUsersPrimarySite example code
 //Note: You will need to set EMAIL, PASSWORD, APITOKEN (located at the top of the PosterousClient.h) to your Posterous email, password, and apitoken before using this library in your project.

-PosterousClient *client = [[PosterousClient alloc] initWithCredentials:EMAIL
+'''PosterousClient *client = [[PosterousClient alloc] initWithCredentials:EMAIL
 																  password:PASSWORD
 																  apitoken:APITOKEN];